Alejandro-Roldan/scandirRecursive/README.md

 	- min_len: Minimum filename length
 	- max_len: Maximum filename length

-treeSort(): Sort the list tree that scandir_recursive outputs alphabetically and case-insensitively the absolute paths, this will produce having a folder followed by its contents.
+- tree_sort(): Sort the list tree that scandir_recursive outputs alphabetically and case-insensitively the absolute paths, this will produce having a folder followed by its contents.
 When the depth=0 separate the tree into files and directories, sort each of them alphabetically case-insensitive, and then join them together again.
 Takes the tree list and the optional arguments:
 	- depth: default value of -1
 	- files_before_dirs: Only avaible for depth=0.
 If active will show files before directories

-It doesn't follow symbolic links, returns a list of directories and a list of files (both ordered alphabetically and case-insensitively), can return the lists in absolutepaths (the default) or in basenames (considering removing this since you can always do it yourself if you want it).
+- scandir_recursive_sorted(): Calls the scandir_recursive and tree_sort functions one after the other.
+For easyness and code cleaness.
+Takes the combination of both functions arguments (except the tree argument from tree_sort since it takes the output of the scandir_recursive directly).

 Calling the script from terminal deploys a command utility much like the command "ls".
 Mainly for testing since its obviously worse as a command.